If you run a business, you need a broadband package that lets you work without restrictions.

 Do I have to pay line rental if I do not need business calls?

 Yes, as most broadband requires you to have an active phone line to supply your connection.
-It is added to the total monthly cost of your broadband.
+It is included in the total monthly cost of your broadband.

 How long does business broadband take to set up?